Encyclopedia: Encyclopedic dictionaries

-Some works entitled "dictionaries" are actually similar to encyclopedias, especially those concerned with a particular field (such as the Dictionary of the Middle Ages, the Dictionary of American Naval Fighting Ships, and Black's Law Dictionary).
+Some works entitled "dictionaries" are similar to encyclopedias, especially those concerned with a particular field (such as the Dictionary of the Middle Ages, the Dictionary of American Naval Fighting Ships, and Black's Law Dictionary).
 The Macquarie Dictionary, Australia's national dictionary, became an encyclopedic dictionary after its first edition in recognition of the use of proper nouns in common communication, and the words derived from such proper nouns.

 Differences between encyclopedias and dictionaries

 There are some broad differences between encyclopedias and dictionaries.
 Most noticeably, encyclopedia articles are longer, fuller and more thorough than entries in most general-purpose dictionaries.
 There are differences in content as well.
 Generally speaking, dictionaries provide linguistic information about words themselves, while encyclopedias focus more on the things for which those words stand.
 Thus, while dictionary entries are inextricably fixed to the word described, encyclopedia articles can be given a different entry name.
 As such, dictionary entries are not fully translatable into other languages, but encyclopedia articles can be.

-In practice, however, the distinction is not concrete, as there is no clear-cut difference between factual, "encyclopedic" information and linguistic information such as appears in dictionaries.
+In practice, however, the distinction is not concrete, as there is no clear-cut difference between factual, "encyclopedic" information and linguistic information such as appear in dictionaries.
 Thus encyclopedias may contain material that is also found in dictionaries, and vice versa.
 In particular, dictionary entries often contain factual information about the thing named by the word.

 Pre-modern encyclopedias

-The earliest encyclopedic work to have survived to modern times is the Naturalis Historia of Pliny the Elder, a Roman statesman living in the 1st century AD.
+The earliest encyclopedic work to have survived to modern times is the Natural History of Pliny the Elder, a Roman statesman living in the 1st century AD, a work indebted to Varro (1st century BCE).
 He compiled a work of 37 chapters covering natural history, architecture, medicine, geography, geology, and all aspects of the world around him.
-This work became very popular in Antiquity, was one of the first classical manuscripts to be printed in 1470, and has remained popular ever since as a source of information on the Roman world, and especially Roman art, Roman technology and Roman engineering.
+This work became very popular in antiquity, was one of the first classical manuscripts to be printed in 1470, and has remained popular ever since as a source of information on the Roman world, and especially Roman art, Roman technology and Roman engineering.